nathanah/OS-Semaphores/Report.md

 use queue_iterate() to find the TPS that corresponds to a given tid. actually_copy() is used for the copy-on-write cloning.

+## Protected TPS
+To recognize when a segfault was on a TPS, we used the provided signal handler skeleton and added tps_address_find() and queue_address().
+We would use queue_iterate() to test if each TPS in the global queue had an page with an address that matched where the segfault was.
+If there was a match, then we would print the "TPS Protection error" message before exiting.

 ## Copy-on-Write Cloning
 To allow for copy-on-write cloning, instead of actually copying the page in